 Major Market Experience

 The high point of my radio industry work was in Los Angeles.
 My transition from small-market into major-market radio is the subject of my book.
-It is available now in print as a paperback book (pictured) and also as a Kindle eBook exclusively from Amazon.
+It previoiusly was available as a paperback book (pictured) but that is out of print nowadays.
+However, it continues to be available as a Kindle eBook exclusively from Amazon.
 This book enabled me to detail the personal and professional growth I had on the way towards eventual redefinition and rebranding of myself as I left the radio industry due to the inherent financial risks of maintaining a permanent career there.

 Small Market Rides Again